 mercurial-server gives your developers remote read/write access to centralized Mercurial repositories using SSH public key authentication; it provides convenient and fine-grained key management and access control.

-Though mercurial-server is currently targeted at Debian-based systems such as Ubuntu, other users have reported success getting it running on other Unix-based systems such as Red Hat.
-Running it on a non-Unix system such as Windows is not supported, though there are now experimental patches to run it on Cygwin under Windows.
+Though mercurial-server is currently targeted at Debian-based systems, such as Ubuntu, users have reported successfully getting it running on other Unix-based systems, such as Red Hat.
+Running it on a non-Unix system, such as Windows, is not supported, though there are now experimental patches to run it on Cygwin under Windows.
 You will need root privileges to install it.

 - mercurial-server version 1.3 sources